• Skip to main content

 The Planet Earth version…

 Would it work with a custard base?
-It would certainly have a different character, and is on my list of things to try.
+It will certainly have a more creamy character if you like that style of ice cream.
 Another thing to try is to boil off the alcohol before making the ice cream.
-I wanted the alcohol content on this version, but there are obviously other circumstances where an alcohol free version would be more appropriate.
-But an alcohol free gin and tonic ice cream?
+I wanted the alcohol content in this version, but there are obviously other circumstances where an alcohol-free version would be more appropriate.
+But an alcohol-free gin and tonic ice cream?
 I don’t know.
+The alcohol from the gin in the blueberry gin reduction has certainly been evaporated off.

 Gin and Tonic ice cream.
 Blueberry gin reduction.